captam3rica/gitNotes/Macintosh/vmware-aw-macos-custom-settings.md

 2. Configure the appropriate payload (for example, Restrictions or Passcode).

+    Alternatively, if you have a Mac handy (running the most recent macOS) you can configure the preference file locally on the Mac.
+Typically, the preferences that you are looking for will be in `/Library/Preferences` or `~/Library/Preferences`.
+Once you find the preference file that you need, make your tweaks then convert it to a custom plist via **MCXToProfile** (on github) or by using the following command:

+    `plutil -convert xml1 /path/to/preference.plist`

+    A benefit to using **MCXToProfile** is that you can define how you would like the profile to be applied.
+For example, you can have the profile apply only once, often, or always.

+    Once this process is complete, you can then skip to step 7.

 3.  **Save**, but do not publish, your profile.

 4. Select the profile using the radio button next to the name.
 Menu buttons